johnnietse/cloth-try-on/README.md

 #### Environment Variables Added:
 - `COHERE_API_KEY`: For AI style assistant functionality
 - `FLASK_SECRET_KEY`: For secure session management
-- Instagram API variables (for future expansion)
+- Instagram API variables (for future expansion.
+Meanwhile, I attempted to integrate the Instagram Graph API for direct, one-click automatic posting, but with the most recent update, Meta now requires official business registration for this feature to work, meaning it’s no longer feasible for me to use.)

 #### Build Process Improvements:
-- Enhanced preinstall.sh script to handle OpenCV dependencies more reliably
+- Enhanced `preinstall.sh` script to handle OpenCV dependencies more reliably
 - Updated gunicorn configuration for better stability on Render's infrastructure

 ### How to Update Your Deployment